About the Chinese Medicine Ordinance

 What are the procedures of importing proprietary Chinese medicines from places outside Hong Kong?

 Currently, one should apply for an import and export licence for import of proprietary Chinese medicines.
-Please contact the Chinese Medicines Section, Chinese Medicine Division, Department of Health at 3904 9227 / 2319 5119 for enquiries.
+Please contact the Chinese Medicine Regulatory Office, Department of Health at 3904 9227 / 2319 5119 for enquiries.
 After implementation of the registration of proprietary Chinese medicines, only proprietary Chinese medicines registered with the Chinese Medicines Board of the Chinese Medicine Council are allowed to be imported.

 About Promotion materials on Chinese medicine

 What promotion materials on Chinese medicine can be obtained?

 The following information on Chinese medicine are available at the Department of Health: